bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

 ## 4. Analysis process

-This section describes the NMF algorithm implemented on *bioNMF-GPU*, as well as all related command-line options that can be used to customize the analysis process.
+This section describes the NMF algorithm implemented on *NMF-mGPU*, as well as all related command-line options that can be used to customize the analysis process.

 <!-- ==================== -->